 After exclusion of TB, steroids are used.
 Treatment of the RA will include disease-modifying anti-rheumatic drugs (DMARDs) at an early stage.

-Tuberculosis (TB) may co-exist.
-There can be complications from steroids and other forms of treatment, whether non-steroidal anti-inflammatory drugs (NSAIDs) or DMARDs.
+There can be complications relating to rheumatoid arthritis as well as pneumoconiosis, in addition to side effects from steroids and other forms of treatment, whether non-steroidal anti-inflammatory drugs (NSAIDs) or DMARDs.

 This is as for RA.
 Severe respiratory disability is uncommon but massive pulmonary fibrosis can progress at times.
 Spontaneous remission of the lung disease can occur.

-People with rheumatoid arthritis (RA) must not be exposed to additional risk factors for lung disease.
+People with rheumatoid arthritis (RA) must not be exposed to additional risk factors for lung disease, particularly smoking.

 Further reading and references